5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 - iGPU must be configured headless, using an empty Framebuffer
 - GPU must be supported by macOS (obviously)

-From what I understand, this Tab is only appears if your system has *both* an iGPU and a dedicated GPU.
+From what I understand, this Tab only appears if your system has *both* an iGPU and a dedicated GPU.
 So unless your system matches these specs, you can stop here.

 ### `config.plist` Requirements
 - Device Property entries for both iGPU and dGPU